yashSrijan/nexmo-developer/app/views/static/write-the-docs.md

 ## Use the library

 If an existing Nexmo-supported API library supports the functionality, you should use that library for code samples.
+If the library does not support a feature you wish to document, then we ought to fix the library.

 ### Principle of Least Astonishment

 Code samples should match the expectations and experience of a median-level competent developer in a language and try hard to not surprise or confuse them.
 Code samples for APIs are not a place to use flashy, experimental or cutting-edge techniques, but to try to maximise compatibility, and reduce ambiguity.

+You can use external libraries when necessary, but this must be done judiciously and with the least confusing library possible.
+For instance, it is preferable to use a microframework like Flask or Sinatra to a more fully-featured framework like Rails or Django.

 Code samples **MUST NOT** use any technique widely considered to be insecure, badly designed or likely to cause harm or confusion to the user.

 ### JavaScript

-Documentation should be clear whether JavaScript code is intended to run on the server (using, say, node.js), the client, or both.
+Documentation should be clear whether JavaScript code is intended to run on the server (using, say, Node.js), the client, or both.

 ### Python